 National:

-The opposition period is 30 working days from the publication date of the application.
+The opposition term is 30 working days since the publication date of the application.
 This period cannot be extended.
 Oppositions are also possible by owners of trademarks in other member states of the Andean Community in which case a local application needs to be filed to prove a legitimate interest.

-Protection is granted from the date of allowance of the registration.
+Protection is granted from the date in which the granting resolution is issued..
 Trademark registration is valid for 10 years from such date.
 The registration is renewable for periods of 10 years.

 Practical details on grace periods for trademark renewals are available in our publication